ChainSafe/ssz/packages/persistent-ts/README.md

 Persistent data structures for TypeScript.

 Persistent data structures are entirely immutable, but efficiently share elements between each other.
-For example, prepending to a persisistent list only creates a new node that references the old list.
+For example, prepending to a persistent list only creates a new node that references the old list.
 Prepending to an array, however, requires copying an entire array.
 Persistent data structures are thus better suited for use in immutable environments.